raghul024/Scalable-inApp-Notification-System-For-Students/README.md

 ## Getting Started

  I have tested the complete source by using local host and xampp server.
-It works efficiently if you upload the phplogin sql file in clearDB as its database in Heruko open source application and in all open source platforms.
+It works efficiently if you upload the phplogin sql file in clearDB as its database in Heroku open source application and in all open source platforms.

  There are a few steps we need to take before we create our secure login system and notification system , we need to set up our web server environment and make sure we have the required extensions enabled.